 illustrates the difference between a program being

-question1 evaluates to true
+question1 evaluates to true, it returns

 answer1; if not, it ignores answer1 and